-Christian is a junior from San Mateo, California majoring in English literature with a concentration in poetry writing.
+Christian is a senior from San Mateo, California majoring in English literature with a concentration in poetry writing.
 He currently isn’t exactly sure what he wants to do with his future, but he hopes to figure that out at some point.
 On campus, he’s involved with the mock trial team and the English honor society, Sigma Tau Delta.
 In his spare time, Christian enjoys writing poetry, putting together mixtapes, watching bad movies, and selling clothes online.

 What brought you to the writing center?